Stefenmarg/stefenmarg.github.io/src/posts/Blog/2024-12-01-Advent-of-Cyber.md

 (Solutions to the challenges <i>may</i> be released after January 1st; if they are released they will be inside the respective post.)

 <h2> Posts about Advent of Cyber 2024: </h2>
-{% for post in collections.TryHackMe %}
+{% for post in collections.AoC24 %}
 	<ul>
 		<li> On: {{post.date | date: "%a, %b %d, %y"}}, <a href="{{ post.url | url}}">{{ post.data.title }}</a> by: {{ site.author.name }}</li>
 		</ul>